How Does an EBT Card Work? A Guide for Older Adults

 3. Swipe your EBT card through the point-of-sale (POS) terminal.
 Type in your secret PIN number on the number pad—the screen will show * * * instead of numbers to keep your PIN private.
 Then press the "ENTER" key.

-4. Tell the cashier how much SNAP funds you want to use to pay for your food (or enter the amount yourself).
+4. Tell the cashier how much of your SNAP funds you want to use to pay for your food (or enter the amount yourself).
 They will enter the amount of your SNAP purchase.
 If the amount is correct, press the "OK" or "YES" key.
-If there are not enough funds on your EBT card, the cashier should tell you how much more you'll need to pay in cash.
+If you don't have enough funds on your EBT card, the cashier should tell you how much more you'll need to pay in cash.

-5. You will get a printed receipt for each transaction.
-Be sure to keep this receipt so that you can check your balance before you shop again.
+5. Ask for a printed receipt after each transaction.
+Be sure to keep these receipts so you can check your balance before you shop again.

 In many states, larger retailers like Walmart also allow you to use your EBT card online to pay for grocery pickup and delivery orders.